brettephillips/DatabaseAppDevelopment/README.md

 	* The amount of damage a creature will do when combat occurs.
 * Rarity
 	* Common, Uncommon, Rare, Mythic.
+* Sideboard
+	* A group of additional cards the player may use to modify his or her deck between games of a match.
 * Toughness
 	* The amount of damage a creature can endure when combat occurs.
 * Type